|Quick Facts: Skincare Specialists|

 |Postsecondary nondegree award|

 Skincare specialists cleanse and beautify the face and body to enhance a person’s appearance.

 Skincare specialists usually work in salons and beauty and health spas, and some are self-employed.
 Although most work full time, many work evenings and weekends.

 Skincare specialists must complete a state-approved cosmetology or esthetician program and then pass a state exam for licensure, which all states except Connecticut require.

-Employment of skincare specialists is projected to grow 17 percent from 2019 to 2029, much faster than the average for all occupations.
-The desire among many women and a growing number of men to reduce the effects of aging will result in employment growth.
-Good job opportunities are expected.
+Employment of skincare specialists is projected to grow 29 percent from 2020 to 2030, much faster than the average for all occupations.

 Explore resources for employment and wages by state and area for skincare specialists.